arduosoft/RawCMS/docs/Deploy.md

 ## Manual deployment
 If you want you can use the zip packages and deploy them directly.
-This practice is not receommentede and supported.
+This practice is niether recommended nor supported.
 The two applications can be deployed as following:
 - **UI** is a static html web site, can be serverd by nginx or all other web server.
 All the url must point to index.html with a rewrite rule.
 You can use the nginx condiguration of our [nginx container as refernence ](https://github.com/arduosoft/RawCMS/blob/master/docker/config/ui/nginx.conf)
 - **API** is a regular aspnet core application, and can be run using command 'dotnet RawCMS.dll'.
 IIS should work as well.
 It is tested on frmework 2.2 and 2.1